I’m Susannah Straughan: writer, editor and fan of all things mid-century.

-If you’re a movie buff, you’ll know that the Taft Hotel was the venue for Benjamin’s assignations with Mrs Robinson, in Mike Nichols’s The Graduate.
+I chose the name The Taft Hotel because that was the venue for Benjamin’s assignations with Mrs Robinson, in Mike Nichols’s 1967 film The Graduate.
 (In real life the Taft was the now-demolished Ambassador Hotel in Los Angeles.)

-I’ll get round to writing about The Graduate over the next few months.
-In the mean time, The Taft Hotel will cover books, design, music and people from – and inspired by – the decade that gave us The Beatles, Bond films, Belle de Jour and the beehive hairdo.
+The Graduate remains one of my favourite movies and you can read my review on my main blog.
+The Taft Hotel will mainly cover books, design, music and people from – and inspired by – the decade that gave us The Beatles, The Byrds, the James Bond films, Belle de Jour and the beehive hairdo.

 Thanks for stopping by!